RichieDatalyst/YoungDevInterns_Python_Task1basic/README.md

 You have to download streamlit ---->

-pip install streamlit for windows
+pip install streamlit for Windows/mac

+if pip doesn't work for mac then try pip3

-pip3 install streamlit for mac
+pip3 install streamlit for Linux

 In vs code terminal write above pip statement and on replit open shell or console and write